(reprints from old DTM, edited for style.)

 Freddie Hubbard (1938 – 2008)

 16 iconic jazz albums from 1959-66 show Hubbard’s astonishingly diverse and flexible talent as a young sideman.
-Many contemporary jazz musicians consider this period the greatest era of jazz.
 In addition to being an essential element musically, Hubbard’s presence on the more avant-garde albums on this list is often ambassadorial.

 Paul Chambers/Cannonball Adderley Go

 Art Blakey Free For All (I could really list all the Blakey/Hubbard albums, of course)

 Eric Dolphy Outward Bound

 Eric Dolphy Out To Lunch

 Ornette Coleman Free Jazz